Derick1530/personal-website/content/along.md

 While Tweeting about “Show off your mind” and thinking about breaking into making video content on TikTok, I randomly came across [“Along” on ProductHunt](https://www.producthunt.com/posts/along).

-Along is a new video based social media app with a TikTok-esque user interface, where you can swipe up and down to go from one piece of contents, known as a “tape”, to another.
+Along is a new video based social media app with a TikTok-esque user interface, where you can swipe up and down to go from one piece of content, known as a “tape”, to another.

-Where Along differs, and really stands out in an exciting way, is that a “tape” is essentially a collection of videos called “clips” that creators can infinitely add to over a long span of time.
+Where Along differs, and really stands out in an exciting way, is that a “tape” is a collection of videos called “clips” that creators can infinitely add to over a long span of time.

 From there when a user is viewing a tape, they can swipe left and right to go from one clip to another.